 Access to Substance Abuse Treatment for Opioid Use Disorder (OUD)The CSB shall ensure that individuals requesting treatment for opioid use disorder drug abuse, including prescription pain medications, regardless of the route of administration, receive rapid access to appropriate treatment services, as defined in 45 CFR § 96.126, within 14 days of making the request for treatment or 120 days after making the request if the CSB has no capacity to admit the individual on the date of the request and within 48 hours of the request it makes interim services, as defined in 45 CFR § 96.121, available until the individual is admitted.

-The SABG Prevention Set Aside CAA Supplemental is intended to prevent Substance Use Disorders (SUD) by implementing an array of strategies including information dissemination, education, alternatives, problem ID and referral, community capacity building and environmental approaches that target individuals, communities and the environment and guided by the Strategic Prevention Framework (SPF) planning model.
+The SUPTR BG Prevention Set Aside is intended to prevent Substance Use Disorders (SUD) by implementing an array of strategies including information dissemination, education, alternatives, problem ID and referral, community capacity building and environmental approaches that target individuals, communities and the environment, guided by the Strategic Prevention Framework (SPF) planning model.

-Institute of Medicine (IOM) and Center for Substance Abuse Prevention (CSAP) Six (6) Strategies.
-The CSB shall use the IOM model to identify target populations based on levels of risk: universal, selective, and indicated.
-The CSB shall utilize the CSAPs evidenced- based strategies: information dissemination, education and skill building, alternatives, problem identification and referral, community-based process, and environmental approaches.
+The CSB shall use the Institute of Medicine (IOM) model to identify target populations based on levels of risk: universal, selective, and indicated.
+The CSB shall utilize the Center for Substance Abuse Prevention (CSAP)s evidenced- based strategies: information dissemination, education and skill building, alternatives, problem identification and referral, community-based process, and environmental approaches.
 Community-based process/coalitions and environmental approaches that impact the population as a whole are keys to achieving successful outcomes and are Department priorities.

-The SABG Prevention Set Aside CAA Supplemental funds may be used to implement and expand the CSB logic models which support both local and state priorities as identified below and through the CSB approved logic model and already submitted plan.

-Substance abuse prevention services may not be delivered to persons who have substance use disorders in an effort to prevent continued substance use as mandated by the federal Substance Abuse Block grant.
+Substance abuse prevention services may not be delivered to persons who have substance use disorders to prevent continued substance use as mandated by the federal Substance Abuse Block grant.

 The CSB Responsibilities: The CSB agrees to comply with the following requirements.

 General Capacity Requirements

+Each CSB shall work collaboratively with the DBHDS Office of Behavioral Health Wellness (OBHW) team and the OMNI Institute technical assistance team to fulfill requirements of the grant.
+This collaboration includes responding to information requests in a timely fashion, entering data in the Performance Based Prevention System (PBPS), submitting reports by established deadlines.

-Each CSB must complete an evaluation plan which is revised and approved annually and includes:
+Each CSB must complete an evaluation plan, in collaboration with the OMNI Institute technical assistance team, which is revised and approved annually and includes:

-A logic model which includes all of the required priority strategies all CSBs must implement and any discretionary strategies the CSB has elected to implement.
+A logic model which includes all the required priority strategies all CSBs must implement and any discretionary strategies the CSB has elected to implement.

 A measurement plan documenting how all required metrics will be tracked and reported.

-All prevention programs, practices, and strategies must be evidence-based and approved by the DBHDS OBHW team.
+All prevention programs, practices, and strategies must be evidence-based or evidence-informed and approved by the DBHDS OBHW team.
 Only strategies that align with the state-identified priorities and/or the CSB’s logic model outcomes will be approved.

-Each CSB must maintain a license for the Performance-Based Prevention System (PBPS) and record all implemented strategies in the PBPS.
+Each CSB must maintain a license(s) for the Performance-Based Prevention System (PBPS) and record all implemented strategies in the PBPS.
 The resources to support this have been added to the CSB base allocation.

 Each CSB must maintain a minimum of 1 FTE Prevention Lead position.
 This position leads and ensures compliance and implementation of all Prevention priority strategies.